fritzone/obfy/README.md

 2. `obf::branch` and
 3. `obf::body` classes.

-The `obf::branch` class is the class which gets instantiate by the `WHEN` macro in a call to the `add_entry` method of the `case_wrapper` obejct created by the `CASE`.
+The `obf::branch` class is the class which gets instantiated by the `WHEN` macro in a call to the `add_entry` method of the `case_wrapper` object created by the `CASE`.
 Its role is to act as the condition chooser, and it looks like:

 ```cpp
 template<class CT>